lekhajee/reveal.js/Speaker Notes.md

 Glyph: future enhancements: control of time, error injection
 Lekha: call to action: why and how the openstack community should help

-# Lekha: brief "what is autoscale", existing testing, real-service backend (650 words below) #
+# Lekha

+## Introduction ##

 Introduction: Hi, I am Lekha Jeevan, a software developer in Test in Rackspace and (glyph)

-## Brief on what the talk is, how it benefits us, how it will benefit OS and what they should do ##
+## What are we here to talk about? ##

-Today we are going to talk about Mimic - an opensource framework that allows for testing against for OpenStack and Rackspace APIs, how it is making testing for products in Rackspace a cake walk and how it could potentially do the same for OpenStack.
+Today we are going to talk about Mimic - an opensource framework that allows for testing against for OpenStack and Rackspace APIs, how it is making testing for products in Rackspace a cake walk and how it could potentially do the same for your OpenStack-backed applications.
 Your contributions, will help us get there.

-### what is autoscale ###

-We are going to be taking a trip down memory lane, to 2013, when the Rackspace Autoscale product was initiated.
-It was a very exciting time for us, we were a bunch of developers, going to build this product from scratch.
-We had many design meetings. and then, some more.
-Eventually, we knew how we were going to build this.
-Here is a gist.
-There is a scaling group - it has some specifications such as minimums number of servers on the group, maximum number of servers that the group can have.
-It has associated policies, which a user can use to define, when to scale and by how much.
-Simple!

-### what are its dependencies ###

-Ok, now to do this, we needed to be able to authenticate users to provision servers of their behalf and assign them to load balancers(if any) - well, thats easy.
-We were going to use Identity for Impersonation, Compute to scale up or scale down and assign them to Load balancers using the Rackspace load balancer API.
-Awesome, this is going to be so easy!
-Hmm, maybe it is or maybe it isn't.
-Lets see.
+## What Is Autoscale? ##

+Rackspace Autoscale is a system which automates the process of getting the right amount of compute capacity for an application, by creating (scaling up) and deleting (scaling down) servers and associating them with load balancers.

+In order to perform this task, Autoscale speaks to three back-end APIs:
+Rackspace Identity for authentication and impersonation, Rackspace Cloud Servers for provisioning and deleting servers, and Rackspace Cloud Load Balancers for adding and removing servers to load balancers as they are created and deleted.

+Rackspace Identity is API-compatible with OpenStack Identity v2, Rackspace Cloud Servers is powered by and API-compatible with OpenStack Compute, although Rackspace Cloud Load Balancers is a custom API.

 ### as a QE ###

 The development started, and I was the QE in the group, and I started writing automated tests, in parallel to the development work.
-So, as autoscale was interacting with so many other systems, testing it dint mean just testing autoscale, but that if any of these systems it depended on dint behave as expected, autoscale did not crumble.
+So, as autoscale was interacting with so many other systems, testing it dint mean just testing autoscale, but that if any of these systems it depended on didn't behave as expected, autoscale did not crumble.
 But was consistent and able to handle them.